ArpanBhar/YT-clipper/README.md

 # YT-clipper
-Specify the link of the video, the starting timestamp (HH:MM:SS) and the time to forward (HH:MM:SS) the video to download that part.
+Specify the link of the video, the starting timestamp (HH:MM:SS) and the ending timestamp (HH:MM:SS) the video to download that part.